stakater/kubestackplus-docs/content/for-developers/how-to-guides/connect-to-redis-cli/connect-to-redis-cli.md

   redis-cli -h 127.0.0.1 -p <port> -a <password>
   ```

-    - Here `<password>` should be replaced by password used to connect to redis.
+    - Here `<password>` should be replaced by password used to connect to Redis.
 This password can easily be retrieved from Vault.
 - At this moment, you should have access to `redis-cli`.
-As shown below by doing a simple operation on redis.
+As shown below by doing a simple operation on Redis.
 ![`Redis CLI`](../images/redis-cli.png)